 When it comes to choosing a film to watch, sometimes the choice can overwhelming – there are so many different great films in a variety of genres readily available on a range of streaming platforms.

-To help make that choice a little bit easier for you, we’ve put together a list of some of the best movies available on NOW TV, featuring classics and modern releases in just about every possible genre.
+To help make that choice a little bit easier for you, we’ve put together a list of some of the best movies available on NOW (formerly known as NOW TV), featuring classics and modern releases in just about every possible genre.

 And if you still can’t find what you’re looking for, we have a guide to the best Amazon movies, best Amazon series, the best Netflix movies, best Netflix series, and your guide to Disney+, which recently launched in the UK.

 You can sign up for a monthly Sky Cinema pass on NOW TV for £11.99 a month – with a seven day free trial also available if you want to try it out first.